lemocla/Which-way-is-up/README.md

  - ### **Strategy**

-   Peter Charalambides is a London based artist operating under the umbrella Which Way Is Up and whose style sits within the urban art movement.
+   Peter Charalambides is a London based artist operating under the umbrella 'Which Way Is Up' and whose style sits within the urban art movement.

    Whilst Peter Charalambides’ breadth of work is versatile, he specialises in doodle art illustration on a wide range of mediums including furniture.